ubclaunchpad/LP-website/src/docs/handbook/recurring-processes.md

    - For the **last 2 longer rounds**, leads will start focusing on narrowing down ideas and prioritizing more feasible directions.
 Members will still be able to move in between these rounds.
 4. After the last round of discussions, we will ask everyone for their group preferences and try to assign everyone to a team such that the teams are reasonably balanced in size and experience.

-Note that the goal of ideation is to simply define a ["core feature"](/handbook/project-management/scope.md#core-feature-and-the-mvp) which will then be specc'd out into a minimum viable product (MVP) during the following week.
+Note that the goal of ideation is to simply define a ["core feature"](/handbook/project-management/scope.md#core-feature-and-the-mvp) which will then be spec'd out into a minimum viable product (MVP) during the following week.
 This is when implementation and design details can be decided, so don't worry too much about that during ideation!

 ## Selecting Leadership